Vargodl/DVwords-WeekenStrung/README.md

 This is the special US holiday of The Fourth of July, celebrating US independence.
 This is celebrated across the land with barbecues and other cook-outs and parties as well as widespread parades, events, musical performances and fireworks.

 I do admit that, despites Joe Biden's optimism, I am quite concerned about this great American experiment.
 Despite the truly remarkable omniscient selfishless of the strong egos of the founding fathers, there was dedication to democracy and republic--especially George Washington, who could have fairly easily become the first leader and first emperor of the new nation.
 But he put ego aside for the republic.
 Ego is in short supply these days and the invisible hand is much more selfish and greedier.
-The two poles of Americancontinue to separate and partisan is strangling truth, doing right and compromise.
+The two poles of America continue to separate and partisan is strangling truth, doing right and compromise.

+thank you, George Washington, for being Father and not Emperor of this great country!

 PS, Leo is OK.